Top 7 Denver Winter Activities

 Search for the Perfect Powder

-Fortunately for us, Colorado is home to some of the world’s best terrain— novices and experts both welcome.
-There are many affordable season passes that let powderhounds ski all season long for a much more affordable price than buying multiple day passes.
-Load up the gang and head to your favorite resort.
+Fortunately for residents, Colorado is home to some of the world’s best terrain, ready to welcome novices and experts alike.
+Affordable season passes let powder hounds ski all season long for a much cheaper price than buying multiple day passes.
+So, load up the gang and head to your favorite resort.
 When your toes get a little too cold, warm up in the lodge with a Bloody Mary or Irish Coffee.

-Hot Tip: Make sure you get on the highway early if you’re planning on hitting the slopes for the day, Coloradans love a good ‘pow’ day and traffic turns bumper-to-bumper real fast.
+Hot Tip: Get on the highway early if you plan to hit the slopes for the day.
+Coloradans love a good ‘pow’ day and traffic turns bumper-to-bumper real fast.

 Snowshoe in the Shadow of the Rockies

 Hot Tip: Bring lots of water!
-Colorado is very dry as it is and you may not realize how much water you need at this altitude— especially when you’re being active.
+Colorado is very dry, and you may not realize how much water you need at this altitude, especially when active in the cold outdoors.

 For those of us who don’t enjoy ripping down the mountain, we can still enjoy Colorado’s charming mountain towns.
-Bundle up and bar hop along snowy main streets with tired skiers who are ready to kick back.
-Better yet, book a stay at one of the many elegant resorts and watch the snowfall from the comfort of a gorgeous outdoor hot tub.
+Bundle up and bar hop along snowy main streets with tired skiers ready to kick back.
+Better yet, book a stay at one of the many elegant resorts, and watch the snowfall from the comfort of a gorgeous outdoor hot tub.

 Breckenridge, CO: International Snow Sculpture Championships